Application are currently CLOSED. They will reopen before the first week of every quarter.

 Apply through our Google Form HERE.

-The Drexel Entrepreneurial Game Studio (EGS) is looking for motivated and talented students with a passion for video game development.
-Our lab has room for students from diverse fields, including, but not limited to: programmers, writers, musicians, visual artists, audio engineers, storytellers, and business entrepreneurs.
+The Drexel Entrepreneurial Game Studio (EGS) is looking for motivated and talented teams with a passion for video game development.
+Our lab has room for teams from diverse fields, including, but not limited to: programmers, writers, musicians, visual artists, audio engineers, storytellers, and business entrepreneurs.
 As a member of the EGS you will be eligible to participate in a game development incubator, an intensive six-to-nine-month project that will culminate in the publishing of a game.

 Frequently Asked Questions

-4. Should I apply if I don’t know how to _________?
+3. Should we apply if we don’t know how to _________?

 It is okay to have offsite collaborators, but the team lead and lab members must be currently enrolled at Drexel.

 Decisions for are usually made in the first two weeks of the new quarter.
 You will be contacted by the email you provide in the application.